 Substituting Li-Ion in place of the standard AGM battery will cost over $2000 extra per kW and we recommend a minimum of 3 kW.
-(But expected battery life is four times greater.)
-Now brace yourself, you'll also want 2-8 more solar panels to make going lithium worthwhile (i.e. additional $4000+).
+(However, expected battery life is four times greater.)
+Now brace yourself, you'll also want 2-8 more solar panels to make going lithium worthwhile (i.e. up to $4000 additional).

 Li-Ion Weight Difference

-An AGM battery weighs about 80 lbs per kW; Li-Ion batteries weigh about 20 lbs per kW.
-A 3kW SUNLION will weigh about 160 lbs and can be the linking power module of a solar electric power system or the primary unit of any offered inverter-model type.
+An AGM battery weighs about 55 lbs per kW of storage capacity; Li-Ion batteries weigh about 25 lbs per kW.
+A 3kW SUNLION will weigh about 170 lbs and can be the linking power module of a solar electric power system or the primary unit of any offered inverter-model type.

 The SUNLION unit looks similar to any other SUNRNR on the outside, but the inside (lithium ion in place of AGM battery) makes the input/output characteristics quite different:

-Lithium Ion batteries can charge at a faster rate (50+%) than the 10% of battery capacity an AGM battery is limited to.
+Lithium Ion batteries can charge at a faster rate (50+%) than the 10% of battery capacity to which an AGM battery is limited.
 Each kW of Li-Ion can accept the charge of at least two 140W solar panels.
 That means a minimal 3kW SUNLION can fly over 800W of solar panels and as we always say, the power is in the panels.

-SUNRNR models are defined by their inverters (or lack thereof with respect to the non-invertered SUNPWR Power Module).
+SUNRNR models are defined by their inverters (or lack thereof with respect to the non-invertered SUNPWR Power Module), not battery type.
 Any model can have either AGM or Li-Ion battery storage.
-An excellent solar electric powersystem would be mix and match - having one primary unit be one type of battery and another unit (either power module or another primary unit w/different inverter) be of the other battery type.
-Stored battery power may be shared by use of the Link Cable shown below.
+It is possible to mix and match, e.g. having an AGM primary unit and a Li-Ion power module.